luyadev/luya/docs/guide/app-admin-styles.md

 # Admin CSS Styles

 All [Bootstrap 4](https://v4-alpha.getbootstrap.com/) css style classes are available in der Admin Interface.
 On top of this LUYA provides generic css classes for buttons with predefined icons and colors.

-## Predefined Buttons
+## Buttons

-LUYA Admin has a set of Class you can use inside your admin views, this makes sure to render the elements the same in the whole UI.

-Below a set of buttons:
+We extend the bootstrap 4 `btn` class by some predefined colors assigned to a function.
+The following *function button* classes are available in the whole admin UI:

 ```html
 <button type="button" class="btn btn-save">Save</button>